JuliaLang/www.julialang.org/jsoc/gsoc/juliahealth.md

 Additionally, depending on the success of the package, there is a potential to run experiments on actual patient data to generate actual patient population insights based on a chosen research question.
 This could possibly turn into a separate research paper, conference submission, or poster submission.
 Whatever may occur in this situation will be supported by project mentors.

+### Project 3: Highly-efficient MRI Simulations with Multi-Vendor GPU Support

+**Description:**
+KomaMRI.jl is a Julia package designed for highly-efficient Magnetic Resonance Imaging (MRI) simulations, serving both educational and research purposes.

+Simulation can help to grasp hard-to-understand MRI concepts, like signal acquisition, and image reconstruction.
+Moreover, they can guide the design of novel pulse sequences, and generate synthetic data for training machine learning models.

+Our current simulator method uses GPU-accelerated computations using CUDA arrays.
+We are now advancing to implement a new simulation method (`BlochKernel<:SimulationMethod`) based on GPU kernel programming using KernelAbstractions.jl.
+This enhancement will not only boost computation speeds but also broaden accessibility with multi-vendor GPU support.
+This will enable the use of MRI simulations in iterative algorithms to solve optimization and inverse problems.
+We are seeking enthusiastic people interested in developing this functionality.

+**Mentors:** Carlos Castillo ([cncastillo@uc.cl](mailto:cncastillo@uc.cl)), Boris Oróstica ([beorostica@uc.cl](mailto:beorostica@uc.cl))

+**Difficulty:** Hard

+**Duration:** 320 hours (2 months, 8 hours per day)

+**Suggested Skills and Background:**
+- Experience with Julia
+- Exposure to MRI concepts and ideas
+- High-level knowledge of GPU programming
+- Familiarity with some of the following Julia packages would be a strong asset:
+	- KernelAbstractions.jl
+	- CUDA.jl
+	- Adapt.jl
+	- Functors.jl

+**Outcomes**:
+We expect the following outcomes by the end of this program:
+- Extend and/or improve our GPU-accelerated simulations by generating a new simulation method `BlochKernel`, with multi-vendor GPU support.
+- Documentation explaining the new and use-case examples.
+- Implement automatic tests on Buildkite to test the simulations in multiple GPU architectures.
+- Report performance improvements between `BlochKernel` and `Bloch`.
+Please contact the mentors of this project if you are interested and want to discuss other aspects that could be pursued during the course of this project.